API Reference¶

 Mark a task as started/running.

 Called immediately before a task begins execution.
+The caller is

 | PARAMETER | DESCRIPTION |